 For example, if your company is growing, a partial sale to a private equity firm can allow you to diversify and take money out of the business, while also retaining some equity for a future sale and aligning yourself with a source of growth capital and an experienced team.
 Variable future compensation in the form of an earn out or commission or bonuses can also help you capture upside potential of the company while also entertaining an exit.
 Or if the company has hit a plateau, a sale to a strategic buyer already in your industry may provide additional scale and resources to help the company continue to grow.

 We have helped many entrepreneurs work through decisions regarding timing.
 Some clients have made the decision to postpone a sale while they continued to build and develop the company, watched market conditions, and successfully sold several years later.
 Others have balanced all the issues, and decided to sell rather than wait.

 But in all cases, the decision requires a careful consideration of your own personal goals, combined with a realistic and complete understanding of the valuation of your business, your growth projections, and all the risk factors associated with moving ahead or waiting.

-If you are evaluating timing, we can help provide you with information to develop a solution that strikes the right balance between your financial and personal goals.
-Email us or schedule a free call.
+If you are evaluating timing, we can help provide you with information to develop a solution that strikes the right balance in achieving your short- and long-term financial and personal goals.
+Email us for our detailed questionnaire to help you determine the optimal time to sell, or schedule a free call.